cmulation/GrooveHero/README.md

-# GROOVEHero - mixing audio tracks app
+# GROOVEHero - audio mixing web app

 This fun team project was part of the Music Proramming module in Computer Science and Software Engineering cours.